-Sweet Turkey tour offers first class service and guided tours through the historical and picturesque sites of Istanbul.
-Spend a day in Ephesus before reaching Antalya, one of Turkish best-known resort on the Mediterranean Sea.
+Sweet Turkey tour offers first-class service and guided tours through the historic and scenic sites of Istanbul and beyond.
+Travel to Antalya, one of Turkish best-known resort on the Mediterranean Sea.
 It was once a major Roman Port, however, the harbor today is only used for modern yachts.
 The city has a rich cultural and historical past.
 The mosques and churches have all stood the test of time.
 Try its local cuisine, colorful gift shops and wander through the old city.
-Our last stop is Cappadocia; the most magical destination in Turkey.
-See cities carved in stone, carpet weaving co-ops and look down Goereme Valley inhabited since 1200 BC.
+Our last stop is made in Cappadocia; the most magical destination in Turkey.
+See cities carved in stone, carpet weaving co-ops and look down Goreme Valley inhabited since 1200 BC.

 At a glance